 Doe Library opened in 1911.
 Designed by campus architect John Galen Howard, the massive granite building resembles the Parthenon, reflecting Berkeley’s view of itself as the “Athens of the West.”
 It houses the Morrison Library and Heyns and North Reading Rooms and is connected to a four-story underground structure containing 52 miles of bookshelves.

 Today Berkeley maintains over 20 subject-specialty libraries and nearly 13 million volumes.
-It has almost 100,000 active users and over 2.6 online visitors.
+It has almost 100,000 active users and over 2.6 million online visitors.
 More than dry statistics, these numbers reveal how scholars and students use the library to further their studies, add to our collective knowledge, and help better the world.